faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 # Awards
 awards:
-  - title: Dean’s Award for Research Excellence
+  # - title: Dean’s Award for Research Excellence
-    awarder: DHIET
+  #   awarder: DHIET
-    date: "2025-06-01"
+  #   date: "2025-06-01"
-    summary: "Also received in 2024."
+  #   summary: "Also received in 2024."
-    # icon: trophy
+  #   # icon: trophy
-  - title: Departmental Student of the Year
+  # - title: Departmental Student of the Year
-    awarder: DHIET
+  #   awarder: DHIET
-    date: "2025-06-01"
+  #   date: "2025-06-01"
     # icon: academic-cap
   - title: 2nd Place — DevFest Mansoura Hackathon
     awarder: GDG Delta
     date: "2023-12-01"
     # icon: trophy
     summary: |
-      Built a data-driven platform to connect skilled laborers with clients; used ML for matching and collaborated on UX and delivery.
+      Built a data-driven platform connecting skilled laborers with clients, using ML for matching, and collaborated on UX and delivery.

 ---

 ## About Me

 {{% callout note %}}
 **Open to PhD positions (Fall 2026)**
 {{% /callout %}}

+I am an undergraduate ECE student at DHIET with a strong focus on Machine Learning, Computer Vision, and AI for medical imaging.
+I am deeply grateful for the mentorship and guidance I have received from my advisors and supervisors throughout my research journey.

-At SUNY Buffalo, I’m working on a project on visually grounded reasoning counterfactual explanations for MRI.
-I’ve also contributed to human–object interaction (HOI) detection (V-COCO, HICO-DET).
-In Spring–Summer 2025, I interned with CMU’s Xu Lab, contributed to a project on CryoET volume alignment and classification.
-I’m a Research Lead & Think Tank Member with the Zewail City Computing Society (ZCCS).
-At DHIET, I led research projects in metaheuristic optimization and applied machine learning.
+At SUNY Buffalo, I had the privilege of working with [Prof. Junsong Yuan](https://cse.buffalo.edu/~jsyuan/index.html) on visually grounded reasoning for counterfactual explanations in MRI and contributing to Human–Object Interaction (HOI) detection on the V-COCO and HICO-DET datasets.

+In Spring–Summer 2025, I was honored to intern at [Prof. Min Xu’s Xu Lab](https://xulabs.github.io/min-xu/) at CMU, where I contributed to CryoET volume alignment and classification.
+I am also grateful for the opportunity to serve as Research Lead and Think Tank Member at the [Zewail City Computing Society (ZCCS)](https://eg.linkedin.com/company/zewail-city-computing-society), helping to guide AI research initiatives.

+At DHIET, I have had the privilege to work under the guidance of [Prof. El-Sayed M. El-Kenawy](https://scholar.google.com/citations?user=fA25haEAAAAJ&hl=en) (Senior Member, IEEE), [Dr. Nima Khodadadi](https://nimakhodadadi.com/) (UC Berkeley), and [Prof. Marwa M. Eid](https://scholar.google.com/citations?user=OV-YIEAAAAAJ&hl=en) (Senior Member, IEEE).
+I am truly thankful for their mentorship and support, which has been instrumental in co-leading multiple research projects in metaheuristic optimization and applied machine learning.

-I’m excited to collaborate on exciting problems.
-If our interests align, I’d love to connect about PhD opportunities for Fall 2026.
+I am always excited to collaborate on challenging and meaningful research problems.
+If our interests align, I would love to connect regarding PhD opportunities for Fall 2026.